-4.2.
-DIRECT FILING AT WIPO (LANGUAGE, FILING MODALITIES, E-FILING ADVANTAGES) If you file your international application directly with WIPO, you may file it in English, French or Spanish.
-International applications are normally filed directly with WIPO.
-You may file your IA directly with WIPO through an electronic filing interface (eHague) or by sending the DM/1 paper form to WIPO either by mail (through a postal or other delivery service) or via Contact Hague (https://www3.wipo.int/contact/en/hague/).
+4.1.
+DIRECT FILING AT WIPO (LANGUAGE, FILING MODALITIES, E-FILING ADVANTAGES)

+Your international application may be filed at WIPO either in English, French or Spanish.

+You may file your IA through an electronic filing interface (eHague), or by sending the DM/1 paper form to WIPO either by mail (through a postal or other delivery service), or via Contact Hague (https://www3.wipo.int/contact/en/hague/).
 Filing by email or telefacsimile is not accepted.